Original post 22 December 2019:

 Oddly low; I thought something was wrong, but it’s just that the lintel is just above door height, which isn’t up any steps, so the sign is just above eye height.

-Update May 2020: Just found this old photo (1980s?) showing that the changes in c1990 were much more than I thought !
-Not only most of the windows, but the frames too, and the whole top of the tower with the 1936 plaque isn’t original either!
+Update May 2020: Just found this old photo by architectural historian Miles Lewis from 1982 showing that the changes in c1990 were much more than I thought !
+Not only most of the windows, but the frames too, previously steel I think, and the whole top of the tower with the 1936 plaque isn’t original either.
 Had a more stumpy look actually.
-I must say I like it more now, but maybe reinstate the window framing esp the horizontal bars in the stair window.
+I must say I like it more now, but maybe reinstating the window framing esp the horizontal bars in the stair window would be good.